"*" indicates required fields

 Cockrell Mercantile, Lee’s Summit: Located east of the Kansas City metro area, Cockrell Mercantile is a country store full of quality cookware, kitchen gadgets, table linens, gourmet foods and gifts.
 Enjoy a cup of coffee or tea while strolling through the shop.

-1canoe2, Fulton: Inspired by nature, the artists and designers at 1canoe2 create a variety of paper goods – including note cards, planners, calendars, posters and journals – as well as backpacks, totes and wallets.
-The company name comes from "a spirit of kinship and memories of canoe trips and campfires along Missouri streams with one canoe, two girls."
+1canoe2, Fulton: Inspired by nature, the artists and designers at 1canoe2 create a variety of paper goods – such as note cards, planners, calendars, posters and journals – as well as backpacks, totes and wallets.
+The company name comes from “a spirit of kinship and memories of canoe trips and campfires along Missouri streams with one canoe, two girls.”

 Five Pound Apparel, Springfield: Started by a group of college students, Five Pound Apparel carries several clothing brands as well as its own, including “Missouri is Awesome” t-shirts.
 For every branded item the company sells, they donate five pounds of food to the Ozark Food Harvest.

 Made in KC, Kansas City: An assortment of items created in the Kansas City area – from apparel and home décor to local barbecue sauce and craft beer – can be found at Made in KC.
 The store also assembles gift boxes filled with personal care products and tasty snacks.
 Twelve locations include marketplaces, neighborhood shops and cafes that each provide a unique experience.